 Rimini Street’s press release also stated that it’s evaluating its options in reclaiming the $28.5 million Oracle won in legal fees in August 2018.

 Five years of lawsuits, legal battles, and court cases leading to a 2015 trial.
-Then, four years of appeals cases; a secondary phase of Rimini Street and Oracle basically chasing their own losses.
+Then, eight years of appeals cases; a secondary phase of Rimini Street and Oracle basically chasing their own losses.

-After over ten years, and an ordeal that had ended badly for Rimini Street, organisations naturally drew their own conclusions about the validity of third-party support.
+After well over a decade, and an ordeal that had ended badly for Rimini Street, organisations naturally drew their own conclusions about the validity of third-party support.